In BJJ, You Either Win Or You Learn – What A Load Of…

 You Either Win Or You Learn in BJJ - NOTIt is simple – if you want to understand BJJ you’ll have to lose.
 In fact, at a certain point, you’ll need to start rolling with the intention of losing. that won’t mean giving stuff away but rolling in a manner that will allow a technically sound opponent to beat you, even if they’re a lower rank than you.
 Actually, losing to lower ranks is absolutely crucial if you want to have fun, and actually, learn what BJJ is all about.

 In terms of a tournament, one competition experience equals a year of training in the gym.
 Now imagine if you go out there and beat everyone.
 You’ll feel like you’re on top of the world.
 On the other hand, going out there and losing your first match will teach you invaluable things.
 But that will only happen if you accept that you lost, and try and figure out why.
-If you say you didn’t lose but learned a lesson, you’re actually learning nothing.
+If you say you didn’t lose but learned a lesson, you’re learning nothing.
 The most important part of the puzzle here is that absolutely nobody cares if you won or lost, including your mum.

 Final Thoughts

 Let’s try and bring at least some order to the chaos that is BJJ excuses.
 People just have too many options to try and get around the fact that they lost.
 Why?
-What can be so debilitating about tapping out, or losing on points or even a referee’s decision, that you need to justify it with things like “you either win or you learn, bro”?
+What can be so debilitating about tapping out, or losing on points, or even a referee’s decision, that you need to justify it with things like “you either win or you learn, bro”?
 Just take the loss, embrace it, enjoy it, and come back stronger.

 The Different Types Of Ego In Jiu-Jitsu (And How To Recognize Them)